Fryuni/inox-tools/packages/utils/README.md

 # Utils

-A collection of utilities used throughout Inox Tools
+A collection of utilities used throughout Inox Tools.

 ## Install

 ```js
 npm i -D @inox-tools/utils
 ```

+### License

+These utilities are available under the MIT license.